tarwn/lessthandot-hugo/blogs/content/posts/2010-05-28-virtual-lab-creating-a-2008-r2-domain-co.md

 </div>

 <div class="hint">
-  One of the best reasons for using 2008 R2 mode is the new “Recycle Bin” option.
+  One of the best reasons for using 2008 R2 mode is the new "Recycle Bin" option.
 This option keeps deleted entries in memory and provides an option to restore them, providing a bit of a safety net and reducing the potential for having to use the AD Recovery Mode to recover a deleted set of accounts or objects.
 </div>

 <div class="mylab">